MrFriendCS/MrFriendCS.github.io/higher/ddd/H-DDD-Santa-Gifts/instructions.md

 ```

 {:start="16"}
-16. Display all the details from `Child` and `Gift` of the newly naughty children.
+19. Display all the details from `Child` and `Gift` of the newly naughty children.
 Sort forenames alphabetically, and then childID from smallest to largest.

-17. Naugthy children get a lump of coal.
+20. Some children will get a lump of coal.
 Who is getting the most, and how many lumps will they get?
+Sort the names, forename and surname, alphabetically.

-18. Mrs Claus feels that Santa has been too generous again this year.
-Replace the most expensive gifts with the following gift:
+21. Mrs Claus feels that Santa has been too generous again this year.
+Replace the most expensive gift(s) with the following gift:

 | gift                                   | cost |
 | ----                                   | ---- |
 | Squishmallows Squish-a-Longs - 14 Pack | 18.00 |

+{:start="22"}
-19. Write the SQL to show tthe modified gift records.
+22. Write the SQL to show the modified gift records.